Class GridGeometry

 Dimension order

-The given envelope shall always declare dimensions in same order than the given extent.
-This constructor may reorder axes if orientation is (for example) GridOrientation.DISPLAY, but in such case this constructor will derive itself an envelope and a CRS with reordered axes.
+The given envelope shall always declare dimensions in same order as the given extent.
+This constructor may reorder axes if orientation is GridOrientation.DISPLAY, but in such case this constructor will derive a new envelope and a new CRS from the given envelope.

 Parameters: